Emma Thompson: Career expansion and blockbuster films (2012–present)

 In the upcoming film Dead of Winter, directed by Brian Kirk, Thompson is attached to star alongside Laurel Marsden and Judy Greer.
 The film was shot in the 2024 winter in North Karelia, Finland, where Thompson praised the skills of the local working crew, even writing a laudatory letter dedicated to the Finns, published by Helsingin Sanomat.
 Because of this, the Finnish president Alexander Stubb personally called Thompson and thanked the actress "for her beautiful words, trust in Finns and welcomed her back to Finland".

+In 2026 she appeared in and was executive producer for Everybody to Kenmure Street.

 Reception and acting style

 Thompson is regarded to be among the best actresses of her generation and one of Britain's most recognisable actresses, held in high regard within Hollywood.
 Early in her career she was closely associated with her first husband, Kenneth Branagh.
-The public warmed to her after the separation, and she became one of the key actresses of the 1990s.
+She became one of the key actresses of the 1990s.
 Her status has continued to grow; in 2008, journalist Sarah Sands stated that Thompson has improved with age and experience, and Mark Kermode said of her performances, "There is something about her which is — you just trust her.
 You just think 'I'm in proper hands here.' ...
 She's up there with the great, I mean really great, British female performers".

 "I am an instinctive actress.
 I don't have technique because I never learnt any.
 I do the cerebral bit before I start.
 Then I just let it be.
 I allow whatever rises to rise naturally.
 You are tricking your subconscious.
 I work from the inside out."